Link Prospecting: Guide to Building Quality Backlinks

 B. Qualification

-Qualification pertains to the process of evaluating your compiled list of prospects, essentially link-building opportunities, based on specific qualitative criteria.
+Qualification involves evaluating your compiled list of prospects, essentially linking-building opportunities, based on specific qualitative criteria.

-These qualitative criteria encompass metrics such as the website’s Domain Authority (DA) according to Moz or Ahrefs, overall organic traffic, and the number of outgoing links.
+These qualitative criteria encompass metrics such as the website’s Domain Authority (DA), as measured by Moz or Ahrefs, overall organic traffic, and the number of outgoing links.

 C. Outreach

-Outreach constitutes the action of reaching out to your identified prospects through highly personalized email campaigns.
+Outreach constitutes reaching out to your identified prospects through highly personalized email campaigns

-The approach you employ for outreach varies depending on the nature of your link-building strategy
+The outreach approach varies depending on the nature of your link-building strategy

 • For example, contacting potential link targets for guest blogging is distinct from reaching out to link prospects to present an infographic you’ve created or to request the replacement of a broken link on their website.